Ashishvit13/Data-Science/XGBoost.md

   - Benefit: Reduces reliance on slower main memory, improving training speed.

 **5. Approximate Greedy Algorithm**

 To efficiently handle large datasets, XGBoost uses an approximate method to find optimal splits.

   - Weighted quantiles: Quickly estimate the best split without checking every possibility.
   - Efficiency: Reduces computational overhead while maintaining accuracy.
   - Benefit: Ideal for large datasets where full evaluation is costly.

-**Implementation**
+## **Implementation**

 Here we implement XGBoost using Python and the Scikit-learn compatible API to train, predict and evaluate a classification model.

 **Step 1: Import Required Libraries**

-Import required libraries like:
+Import required libraries like.

-  - Pandas and NumPy for data manipulation
+  - Pandas and NumPy for data manipulation.
-  - Matplotlib and Seaborn for visualization
+  - Matplotlib and Seaborn for visualization.
-  - XGBoost with Scikit-learn utilities are used to build and evaluate the classification model
+  - XGBoost with Scikit-learn utilities are used to build and evaluate the classification model.

         import pandas as pd
         import numpy as np